Hackdromeda/BugBrowser/README.md

 ## Mission
 Why bug bounties?

 A large part of our days now revolve around devices and being connected to the internet.
 Customers have come to expect security and confidence in the company handling their data.
 Even the best developers in the world can leave security vulnerabilities open in their applications.
 Platforms such as BugCrowd and HackerOne make it easier for security researchers to get connected with companies and allow companies to reach a vast network of researchers.
-Breaches and security vulnerabilities are expensive to recover from, much more expensive than the few-thousand-dollar reward hackers receive for their finding.
-Companies such as Facebook, Equifax, Intel, 24/7 AI, eBay, Home Depot, Target, and a handful of companies have experienced security breaches as a result of vulnerabilities exploited by black hat hackers and their reputations have suffered as a result.
+Breaches and security vulnerabilities are expensive to recover from, much more expensive than the few-thousand-dollar reward hackers receive for their finding(s).
+Facebook, Equifax, Intel, 24/7 AI, eBay, Home Depot, Target, and a handful of other companies have experienced security breaches as a result of vulnerabilities exploited by black hat hackers and their reputations have suffered as a result.

 Who is this Alexa skill for?
 1. **General Public** - *All customers and clients value their private data.
 As such, they expect the company entrusted with their data to do everything in their power to protect that data.
 Now more than ever, breaches of customer data are a common occurance.
 Users should not, however, become desensitized or numb to such news but rather proactively take action to protect their data.* - Bug Browser can help anyone keep up-to-date on the latest news about security vulnerabilities, hacks, and other cybersecurity issues.